Bars & Breweries

 O.H.S.O.
 Brewery + Distillery

 That includes seafood-forward starters, such as shrimp cocktail, lobster quesadillas and seafood empanadas.
 Diners will also be able to choose from plates of vegetarian enchiladas, citrus-chipotle ribs, elote and smoked-brisket tacos, a carne asada burrito bowl and a burger served on a cast-iron fajita platter with sizzling cheese.
-Brunch options will likewise have Mexican-inspired dishes, like biscuits with chorizo gravy.
+Brunch options will also feature Mexican-inspired dishes, such as biscuits with chorizo gravy.

 The bar will continue to pour O.H.S.O. beers, plus micheladas.
-The cocktail menu will feature a carajillo, Oaxcan old fashioned and margaritas made with mint or Carolina reaper chile.
-For the boozy brunch crowd, there will be a large-format 70-ounce marg.
+The cocktail menu features a Oaxcan old fashioned and margaritas made with mint or Carolina reaper chile.
+For the boozy brunch crowd, there’s a large-format 70-ounce marg.

 Funky Frida’s